TheHive-Project/CortexDocs/installation/binary-guide.md

 # 4. First start

-Change your current directory to Cortex installation directory (`/opt/cortex` in this guide), then execute:
+Change your current directory to the Cortex installation directory (`/opt/cortex` in this guide), then execute:

 ```
 bin/cortex -Dconfig.file=/etc/cortex/application.conf
 ```

-It is recommended to use a dedicated non-privilege user to start Cortex.
-If so, make sure that your user can create log file in `/opt/cortex/logs`
+It is recommended to use a dedicated, non-privileged user account to start Cortex.
+If so, make sure that the chosen account can create log file in `/opt/cortex/logs`.

-If you'd rather start the application as a service, do the following:
+If you'd rather start the application as a service, use the following commands:
 ```
 sudo addgroup cortex
 sudo adduser --system cortex